 - Whole grains

-Although zinc is found in certain whole grains, beans, and legumes, the bioavailability is much lower than animal based foods.
+Certain whole grains, beans, and legumes contain zinc; however, its bioavailability is much lower than that of animal-based foods.

 Benefits of Zinc

-Most people have seen zinc advertised as an over the counter cold remedy; however, it is involved in hundreds of processes throughout the body.
-Your body uses zinc for-
+Most people have seen zinc advertised as an over-the-counter cold remedy; however, it involves hundreds of processes throughout the body.
+Your body uses zinc for

 - Cellular metabolism